apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

     the `zookeeper.persistence.size` option.
 You can also override the storage class using `zookeeper.persistence.storageClass`.
   - journalnodes: Each of the three journalnodes will need at least 20 GB in the volume.
-The size be overridden by the `hdfs-journalnode-k8s.persistence.size` option.
+The size can be overridden by the `hdfs-journalnode-k8s.persistence.size` option.
     You can also override the storage class or the selector using `hdfs-journalnode-k8s.persistence.storageClass`, or
     `hdfs-journalnode-k8s.persistence.selector` respectively.
 For details, see the
     values.yaml file inside `hdfs-journalnode-k8s` chart dir.
   - kerberos: The single Kerberos server will need at least 20 GB in the volume.
-    The size be overridden by the `hdfs-krb5-k8s.persistence.size` option.
+    The size can be overridden by the `hdfs-krb5-k8s.persistence.size` option.
     You can also override the storage class or the selector using `hdfs-krb5-k8s.persistence.storageClass`, or
     `hdfs-krb5-k8s.persistence.selector` respectively.
 For details, see the